 We will expect everyone in our homes to show respect for their neighbors by obeying all laws and community standards and to endeavor to take neighbors’ individual needs into consideration, as would be expected of any neighbor.

-We will respond quickly to any questions or concerns from neighbors and will provide contact information whenever requested, so neighbors know who to call.
-We will strive to ensure that individuals providing support in the home will focus on the safety and well-being of everyone in the community.
+We will respond quickly to any reasonable questions.
+We will also respond to concerns from neighbors and will provide contact information whenever requested, so neighbors know who to call.
+We will ensure that individuals providing support in the home will focus on the safety and well-being of everyone in the community.